9 ECTS credits

 Knowledge and insights:

-• Graduates have knowledge and understanding of the dynamics of the city and its relationship with crime, fear, order, securitization, and urban conflicts and can debate current issues related to these topics;
+• Graduates have knowledge and understanding of the dynamics of the city and its relationship with crime, fear, order, securitization, and urban conflicts and can engage in debates related to these topics;

-• Graduates have a more profound insight into the dynamics of public space with special attention to fear of crime and fear of ‘the other’ in an urban context;
+• Graduates have a more profound insight into the dynamics of public and urban space;

 • Graduates are able to identify and critically discuss the main issues on fear of crime and order in the city of Brussels and are also able to compare them with other international cases;